 - ESR4 – (Applications Closed) INRIA, France: Uncertainty Quantification Framework for Large-scale Unsteady Problems

 - ESR5 – (Applications Closed) CIRA, Italy: Optimal Energy-Driven Aircraft Design Under Uncertainty

 - ESR6 – (Applications Closed) Von Karman Institute: Uncertainty treatment in aerothermodynamic experimental databases

 - ESR7 – (Applications Closed) Scholarship at ESTECO SpA: Reliability-Based Optimisation for Multidisciplinary Model-based Collaborative System Engineering

-- ESR8 – (Deadline extension – 21st June) University of Durham: Prediction of System Reliability during Design Phases (Please note that for University of Durham you will also be required to complete an additional application on their own website.
+- ESR8 – (Applications Closed) University of Durham: Prediction of System Reliability during Design Phases (Please note that for University of Durham you will also be required to complete an additional application on their own website.
 You can complete this here)

-- ESR9 – (Deadline extension – 21st June) University of Durham: Large Scale Simulation for Quantifying Severe Uncertainty with Imprecise Probabilities (Please note that for University of Durham you will also be required to complete an additional application on their own website.
+- ESR9 – (Applications Closed) University of Durham: Large Scale Simulation for Quantifying Severe Uncertainty with Imprecise Probabilities (Please note that for University of Durham you will also be required to complete an additional application on their own website.
 You can complete this here)

 - ESR10 – (Applications closed) Scholarship at Politecnico di Milano: Uncertainty Characterisation in Multi-fidelity Anti-ice system and Design